adhocteam/ca-alert/README.md

 #### q.
 Setup or used continuous monitoring

-Pingdom was used for continuous monitoring, with a simple check against an API endpoint to verify that the app is still running.
-More information on our setup for that can be found [here](https://github.com/adhocteam/ca-alert/wiki/Continuous-Monitoring).
+[Pingdom](https://www.pingdom.com/) was used for continuous monitoring, with a simple check against an API endpoint to verify that the app is still running.
+The GitHub wiki for the project [contains a document](https://github.com/adhocteam/ca-alert/wiki/Continuous-Monitoring) describing our continuous monitoring setup in more detail.

 #### r.
 Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization)

+By using Heroku, we weren't required to manage containers manually, but Heroku's dynos do [run within virtualized Unix containers](https://devcenter.heroku.com/articles/how-heroku-works#running-applications-on-dynos).

 #### s.
 Provided sufficient documentation to install and run their prototype on another machine

+Because we have a split between the server-side and client-side apps, a developer will need to run each of them in order to view the app locally.
+We have provided README files in both the [backend directory](https://github.com/adhocteam/ca-alert/blob/master/backend/README.md) and [web directory](https://github.com/adhocteam/ca-alert/blob/master/web/README.md) that give instructions for running the apps.
+These instructions assume the user is a developer familiar with installing tools in Unix-like systems.

 #### t.
 Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge

+???????????????????????????????????????
+I'm not sure what to say here.
+All of our tools are open and free, but the app relies on Twilio to deliver SMS messages.
+I guess what I can do is make a fake Twilio client to use in development so that the app can be run locally without this requirement.
+I will write up a ticket to create that.